Takakkaw Falls

 Takakkaw Falls (/ˈtækəkɔː/; also spelled Takkakaw) is a waterfall in Yoho National Park, near Field, British Columbia, in Canada.
-The falls have a total height of 373 m, making them the second tallest waterfall in Canada.
-The main drop of the waterfall has a height of 254 m.
+The falls have a total height of 373 m,.
+It is frequently mislabeled as the second tallest waterfall in Canada The World Waterfall Database however lists about 55 higher waterfalls in Canada.The main drop of the waterfall has a height of 254 m.

 Takakkaw means "it is magnificent” in the Cree language.
 Despite the name's Cree origin, indigenous people did not give the falls this name, and the Cree people did not historically inhabit this area.
 Rather, it was suggested as a name by Sir William Cornelius Van Horne, the head of the Canadian Pacific Railway, and officially adopted in 1904.

 The falls are fed by the meltwater of the Daly Glacier, which is part of the Waputik Icefield.
 The glacier keeps the volume of the falls up during the warm summer months, and they are a tourist attraction, particularly in late spring after the heavy snow melts, when the falls are at peak condition.

 Height

 Various sources place the total vertical height of Takakkaw Falls between 302 m and 373 m.

-The waterfall was formerly thought to be the tallest in Canada, but a survey in 1985 found that it is actually shorter than Della Falls on Vancouver Island.
-The results of that survey also concluded that the main drop of the falls is 254 m high.
+A survey in 1985 found that the main drop of the falls is 254 m high.